| contact me if you wish to exchange banknotes |

 3. The inscription “MONGOLBANK” is printed in microprint on the lower-front, left corner of the banknote.

-5. The circles on the both side of Chinggis Khaan’s order card perfectly coincide when viewed against the light.
+5. The circles on the both sides of Chinggis Khaan’s order card perfectly coincide when viewed against the light.

 6. The four horsemen on the lower right corner of the banknote will appear with different changing backgrounds when viewed from angles.